Shining Tor Walk

 11. The track continues downhill for another 100 metres from the last path junction, crossing a stream before starting a short easy climb up past swathes of Rhododendron bushes (very attractive when in flower in late May/early June).

-14. At this point, you leave the trees behind, and the Errwood Hall Car Park is clearly visible at the bottom of the grassy slope ahead, just in front of the reservoir.
-From the top of the slope, it's just a final 200 metres back to the car park.
+At this point, you leave the trees behind, and the Errwood Hall Car Park is clearly visible at the bottom of the grassy slope ahead, just in front of the reservoir.

 Use the buttons below to download a PDF of the walk information and directions, including all the photos: